javascript-tutorial/en.javascript.info/1-js/05-data-types/08-weakmap-weakset/article.md

 - An object exists in the set while it is reachable from somewhere else.
 - Like `Set`, it supports `add`, `has` and `delete`, but not `size`, `keys()` and no iterations.

 Being "weak", it also serves as additional storage.
-But not for arbitrary data, but rather for "yes/no" facts.
+But not for arbitrary data, rather for "yes/no" facts.
 A membership in `WeakSet` may mean something about the object.

 For instance, we can add users to `WeakSet` to keep track of those who visited our site: